 Twenty years ago, a close relative of mine bought several apartments in a residential suburb of Moscow.

 Russia was undergoing a severe crisis then.
-The state had defaulted on its debt and the ruble collapsed amid total economic chaos.
-Countless banks and enterprises were forced out of business, while former KGB directors went hand in hand with oligarchs and politicians to plunder the country.
+The state had defaulted on its debt while the ruble collapsed amid total economic chaos.
+Countless banks and enterprises were forced out of business.
+Former KGB directors went hand in hand with oligarchs and politicians to plunder the country.

 To cut a long story short, you couldn’t make it worse even if you tried — albeit Russians’ creativity is rightly known as limitless whenever it comes to design inventive recipes for disaster.